7 Sneakers From Nike That Are Perfect For Zumba

 - What has easily become the most popular sneakers are the Nike Flex.
-They’re pictured to the right and dancing aficionados are raving about their freedom of movement and how comfortable they are.
-The next most popular are the:
+They're pictured to the right and Nike fans are raving about their freedom of movement and how comfortable they are even though they aren't designed as a dance shoe.

 With so many different options to choose from, how do you know where to start?
 For many, the answer is simple.
 People that are already accustomed to wearing Nike sneakers that wouldn't ever consider wearing another type of shoe are looking first at this list.

 The Flex has become one of the most popular for exercise enthusiasts.
 The flex wasn't actually designed for studio but it has become a ragingly popular with dancers thanks to its very comfortable fit and how easy they are to dance in.

 It's very lightweight with lot's of cushioning in the heel and forefoot which makes it a great choice.
 More importantly, it's made for natural freedom of movement which is perfect for dance class.